eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

     }

-The ability to narrow the type of a value using conditions like `is` and `exists` is called _flow-dependent typing_.
-Another scenario where flow-dependent typing comes into play is assertions:
+The ability to narrow the type of a value using conditions like `is` and `exists` is called _flow-sensitive typing_.
+Another scenario where flow-sensitive typing comes into play is assertions:

 <!-- try: -->
     if ('/' in string) {